 Homemade sugar sand is a fun sensory activity to do with your kids.
-You can make sugar sand in any color or fragrance you want.
+You can make DIY sugar sand in any color or fragrance you want.
 Kids can enjoy scooping it up, sculpting it and even hiding small objects under the sand.
-Easily make your own sugar sand using ingredients you have in the kitchen!
+Easily make your own play sand using ingredients you have in the kitchen!

-Scented: We made sugar sand scented with blueberry and strawberry soap fragrance.
+Scented: We made DIY sugar sand scented with blueberry and strawberry soap fragrance.
 You could also experiment with adding food-based extracts and essential oils to your sugar sand.

 Colored: I used food coloring to create the bright colors for our sugar sand.
 Gel food coloring will be brighter than water-based food coloring.